dmavani25/dhyey/ML_README.md

 - **Hardware**: An average local machine with enhanced capabilities (e.g., additional RAM for large indices, GPU for ML model training).
 - **Software**: Requires NLP libraries for text processing, ML libraries for model training and inference, and custom software for managing the inverted index and handling queries.

-## Scalability and Optimization
+## Potential Scalability and Optimization

 - **Parallel Processing**: Utilize multi-threading or multiprocessing during the preprocessing phase for faster parsing, feature extraction, and model training.
-- **Index Compression**: Implement compression techniques to reduce

- the storage and memory footprint of the inverted index, ensuring the system remains efficient even as the document corpus grows.

 ## Conclusion